V4Fire/Client/src/components/base/b-dynamic-page/README.md

 * The component is a tiny wrapper for page components.

-* The component provides specified props to an internal page component.
+* The component provides the passed props to the inner page component.

-* The component automatically dispatches all events from an internal page component.
+* The component automatically dispatches all events from the inner page component.

-* The component does not have the default UI.
+* The component does not have a default UI.

 * By default, the root tag of the component is `<div>`.